 AWS RDS provides various storage type such as general purpose (GP2), Provisioned IOPS (IO1) and magnetic.

-AWS RDS supports several database instance types for different purposes such as memory optimize, performance or I/O. It also offers multi-engine to choose from including
+It also supports several database instance types for different purposes such as memory optimize, performance or I/O. It also offers multi-engine to choose from including –

 - Amazon Aurora